kawre/neotab.nvim/README.md

 # nvim-tabout
-Simple nvim plugin for tabbing in and out of brackets, paranthesis, quote and more Empower your workflow
+Convenient Neovim plugin for tabbing in and out of brackets, parentheses, quotes, and more.

 ## 💡 Expected behaviour
 | Before | Key | After | Setting |